fsargent/approval-vote/README.md

 ## Adding results to the dataset

-To keep this very simple, the dataset is statically hosted in this github repo in `./data.db`
+To keep this very simple, the dataset is statically hosted in this github repo in `./data.sqlite3`

 To add to the report, edit `./load-report.js` with the data from the election.

-Submit a pull request with the updated `data.db`.
+Submit a pull request with the updated `data.sqlite3`.

 ## Deployment